-Each year, the Institute invites applicants to its Community Fellows Program, open to any full time UAlbany faculty member within the College of Arts and Sciences whose project embraces the humanities, broadly defined.
-The fellow will engage in research on a project that connects directly with the community.
-In particular the Institute seeks to fund projects wherein the expertise of faculty member of the University can be brought to bear on important issues of the community.
+From 2016-2022, the Institute funded a dynamic Community Fellows Program, open to any full time UAlbany faculty member within the College of Arts and Sciences whose work embraces the humanities, broadly defined.
+Our fellows completed a project that connected directly with the community.

 2021-2022 Janell Hobson (Women's, Gender, & Sexuality Studies)

 The year 2022 marks the bicentennial Harriet Tubman’s birth (1822-1913).
 Dr. Hobson is guest editing a special series commemorating this anniversary for Ms. magazine’s online and print pages, curating work by key scholars, writers, artists and educators.
 In addition, she will work with Ms. on an interactive feature for the series, which will serve as a prototype for a digital project that integrates aspects of the routes that Tubman took to freedom.
 She will also be working with her spring graduate class to develop a “Harriet Tubman Syllabus,” to become part of the series.
 This project continues the work from a local “pop-up exhibit” on Tubman funded by a Humanities STAR grant in 2019 and will be shared with the UAlbany community.